 Our key partner in this area is the Consortium of Resource Experts (CORE).
 This association of Daemeter and Proforest supports us particularly in our continuous efforts to develop the transparency of our raw material supply chains, and in assessing and mitigating the environmental risks of our company’s palm oil supply chain.

-Already in 2015, all our palm oil suppliers committed themselves to No Deforestation including their third-party sourcing.
-We have conducted environmental risk assessments of our palm oil suppliers amd engaged in a dialogue with our suppliers regarding managing the risks at their plantations.
-We have offered training to our suppliers to ensure sufficient understanding of our No Deforestation guidelines and to ensure its efficient implementation.
+Already in 2015, all our palm oil suppliers committed themselves to No Deforestation policies including their third-party sourcing.
+We have conducted environmental risk assessments of our palm oil suppliers and engaged in a dialogue with our suppliers regarding managing the risks at their plantations.
+We have offered training to our suppliers to ensure sufficient understanding of our policies and guidelines and to ensure their efficient implementation.
 We have continued monitoring the progress of their implementation process.
-We have been developing a Supplier Sustainability Portal in collaboration with out suppliers to digitalize and enhance our supplier engagement and monitoring.
+We have been developing a Supplier Sustainability Portal in collaboration with our suppliers to digitalize and enhance our supplier engagement and monitoring.

-Neste continues to be the only energy sector company that transparently discloses its forest footprint as part of the CDP Forests program.
-In January 2019, Neste’s deforestation risk management performance was evaluated within CDP Forests program as belonging, again, to the leading performers’ Leadership class, reaching ’A-’ (Forests, palm oil) and ‘B’ (Forests, cattle products) lists .
+Neste discloses its forest footprint transparently as part of the CDP Forests program.
+In early 2020, Neste’s deforestation risk management performance was evaluated within the CDP Forests and Water Security assessment as belonging to the leading performers’ Leadership class, reaching ’A-’ (Forests, palm oil), ‘B’ (Forests, cattle products) and 'B' (Water security) lists.
+Neste also reached an ‘A-’ rating in the Climate Change assessment.

 Labor rights and migrant workers